farookphuket/lav8.project/README.md

 ---

+# Date 9 Mar 2021

+> Added search for song using vue

 # Date 7 Mar 2021

 > I just copy the link of my Karaoke from `wesingapp.com` to keep in my list